boynomiss/g-decider-app/README.md

-# rork-g--decider-app-clone-4
+# g-decider-app
-Created by Rork
+Created by boynomiss

+A modern decision-making app built with React Native and Expo.